Make a difference in your community with the new Joint Program in Medicine from Western Sydney University and Charles Sturt University.

-Western’s Doctor of Medicine is a five-year undergraduate entry degree that qualifies you to be a medical intern in Australia and New Zealand.
-This innovative degree combines problem-based learning and clinical practice with leading theory and research.
+Since 2021, Western Sydney and Charles Sturt University have delivered a Doctor of Medicine (MD) program together.
+The Joint Program in Medicine is a five-year undergraduate entry degree that qualifies you to be a medical intern in Australia and New Zealand.

 Medicine at Western

-You will have access to state-of-the-art research facilities and our brand new neuroscience behavioural investigation laboratory.
-The Clinical Schools out of which you will be based, along with our Campbelltown campus, are brand new and purpose built specifically for our students.
-Four themes run throughout this course: patient care, health in the community, personal and professional development, and scientific basis of medicine.
-Clinical learning begins from the first weeks and as you work with and learn from real patients.
+Whether in Campbelltown or Orange, you will have access to state-of-the-art research facilities.
+The Clinical Schools out of which you will be based, along with our campus base in Campbelltown and Orange are brand new and purpose built specifically for our students.
+Four themes run throughout this program: patient care, health in the community, personal and professional development, and scientific basis of medicine.
+Clinical learning begins from the first weeks as you work with and learn from real patients.
 You will be supported by small-group collaborative learning at the bedside and on campus that continues throughout the program.
 Applying the biomedical sciences to clinical problems, you will acquire and practice clinical and research skills as you build your portfolio of evidence of your learning.

-You will extend and apply your knowledge and practical skills in full-time clinical and community placements, complete a scholarly project and build your clinical experience through placements in speciality and subspecialty medicine.
-These placements range from major metropolitan hospitals to general practices and Aboriginal medical services in rural and remote areas.
+You will extend and apply your knowledge and practical skills in full-time clinical and community placements including in Aboriginal Medical Services, complete a scholarly project and build your clinical experience through placements in speciality and subspecialty medicine.

 Graduates will be eligible for registration by the Medical Board of Australia and its equivalent in New Zealand following successful completion of a period of internship or supervised training.
 You will also be able to apply for registration in a number of overseas countries.